fire337/ERIQ/README.md

 ### Annotation Method

-As shown below, for each subtask boundary point ±200 ms we define a **Transition Phase**; all other regions are **Execution Phase**.
+As shown below, within ±200 ms of each subtask boundary, we define a **Transition Phase**; all other regions are **Execution Phase**.

 N frames (currently 5) are randomly sampled from each phase and annotated with VQA.

 ```
                                                        ░░ Transition Phase   ██ Execution Phase

 Model           Last action is finished, the        continue the       Roll is on the table.
 The
 Predictions     next action is to apply...          current task...    next action is to handover...
                                      ⬇                    ⬇                  ⬇